Choose a type

-- abnormal vaginal bleeding
+- bleeding gums

 Some people with MF develop acute myeloid leukaemia (AML).
 AML is a blood cancer, which can get worse quickly if it is not treated.
 It can cause similar symptoms to MF.
 But the symptoms of acute leukaemia develop more quickly and can be more severe.

 About 10 in a 100 people (10%) with primary myelofibrosis do not have a change in any of these genes.
 This is called triple negative MF.

-Bone marrow test
+Bone marrow biopsy

-You may have a scan to show if your spleen or liver is enlarged or if blood is being made anywhere outside your bone marrow.
+You may have a scan to show whether your spleen or liver is enlarged.
+You may also have a scan if blood is being made anywhere outside your bone marrow.